-The gym features equipment including a treadmill, cross-trainer, four-stair climb and turn piece, core-balancer, numerous hand-held weights, upper limb and lower limb bicycle, fit balls, therapy bed, parallel walking bars and full coverage ceiling track hoist.
+The gym features equipment including a treadmill, cross-trainer, core-balancer, numerous hand-held weights, upper limb and lower limb bicycle, fit balls, therapy bed, parallel walking bars and full coverage ceiling track hoist.

 Mr Whight, of Ipswich, said: “I come to the gym every Monday and it has helped me tremendously – I am even finding it easier to breathe.